Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic05/topic5_part3_feature_importance.md

 ```{contents}
 ```

-It's quite often that you want to make out the exact reasons of the algorithm outputting a particular answer.
+It's quite often that you want to determine the exact reasons for the algorithm outputting a particular answer.
 Or at the very least to find out which input features contributed most to the result.
 With Random Forest, you can obtain such information quite easily.

 ## 1. Intuition